The Cipher Solver Series

 Review

-Gravity Maze is one of the most famous and accoladed products by ThinkFun.
-The premise of this unique puzzle/game is to create a 3D structure of blocks and tunnels which allows a small marble to travel the distance between two designated endpoints; one at the top of the structure, and one at the bottom.
+Gravity Maze is one of the most popular and recognized products by ThinkFun.
+The goal of this puzzle/game is to build a 3D structure using blocks and tunnels.
+The structure should enable a small marble to travel from a starting point at the top to a finishing point at the bottom.

 Even though the recommended age for Gravity Maze is 8 years and up, many of my academic friends enjoyed playing with it.
 I am sure that middle and high schoolers will like it even more.